b-dmitry1/BIOS/README.md

 * Int 13h (BIOS disk) supports only reset/read/write functions
 * Internal video BIOS doesn't support printing text in graphic mode
 * Video adapter initialization incomplete so will not work properly with a real VGA chips without OEM BIOS
+* QEMU's VGA adapter will only work in 0x03 (text, 16 color, 80x25 chars) and 0x13 (graphics, 256 color, 320x200) video modes due to palette and programming sequence issues in other modes.